Biomedical Equipment Technician

 Biomedical Equipment Tech Program Accreditation

-Accreditation is a process whereby universities are reviewed to determine if their programs meet certain standards of quality.
+Accreditation is a process whereby universities are reviewed to determine if their programs meet certain quality standards.
 Students must look for accreditation, as it helps gauge if a program will help them develop relevant skills and knowledge.

-When looking into BMET programs, aspiring biomedical equipment technicians can look for accreditation by the Engineering Technology Accreditation Commission of ABET.
-Many programs in biomedical engineering technology are accredited by ABET, and accreditation from this organization signifies a commitment to provide quality education and prepare competent future professionals.
+When looking into BMET programs, aspiring biomedical equipment technicians can seek accreditation from the Engineering Technology Accreditation Commission of ABET.
+ABET accredits many biomedical engineering technology programs, and accreditation from this organization signifies a commitment to provide quality education and prepare competent future professionals.

-Overall, students should ensure that their school or program’s accreditation entity has been recognized by the Council for Higher Education Accreditation (CHEA).
+Overall, students should ensure that the Council for Higher Education Accreditation (CHEA) has recognized the accreditation entity of their school or program.

 On-Campus Degree Programs in Biomedical Technology